AlphaPiece/big-big-num/README.md

 ## Division & Modulo

 Division and modulo are both based on subtraction.
-In fact, it is the reverse of the algorithm for multiplication.
+In fact, the algorithm of division is the reverse of the algorithm of multiplication, and the algorithm of modulo is just a part of the algorithm of division.
 Say we want to calculate 151782 / 1234, we will do the following:

 ```